 Property Description Table Name of the table in the data model.
 Usage type The table's usage type provides the basis for reports and the selection of tasks for daily maintenance.
 Permitted values are: Work tables: The table is a work table and contains transaction data.
 Historical transaction data: The table contains transaction data to create histories.
 Configuration: The table contains data for the system configuration.
 Materialized data: The table contains materialized data.
-This is recreated through DBQueue Processor calculations. • Read-only data: The table contains read-only data. • User data: The table contains user data.
+This is recreated through DBQueue Processor calculations.
+Read-only data: The table contains read-only data.
+User data: The table contains user data.

 Property Description Display name (singular) Display name for a single record in the table.
-Translate the given text using the © button.
-Display name (plural) Displays table name The display name is used, for example, to identify the table in a database search or for error output.
-Translate the given text using the © button.
-Display template The display template is used to specify the form in which objects will be represented, for example in the administration tool result list or in reports.
-Translate the given text using the button.
-For more information, see Display template for displaying a list on page 131. d to enter a display template for many-to- e tables, the viDB.DLL forms the display eign keys.
-Display template (long) Additional display tempobject's full name. plate for individual tables containing the Hierarchy path Enter the foreign key columns here that should be used as a basis for displaying tables hierarchically, for example, on assignment forms.
-For more information, see Hierarchical display of data on assignment forms on page 149.
-Example: displayed on an assignr (UID_ADSContainer colur (ADSContainer table) is, er account (ADSAccount table) is typically ment form below its Active Directory container mn).
-The Active Directory container on the other hand, displayed underneath its n (UID_ADSDomain column).
-The path for the entered as follows: Table Hierarchy path ADSAccount UID_ADSContainer,UID_ADSDomain ADSContainer UID_ADSDomain An alternative list for o key columns can be giv bjects that do not have values in all foreign en after a pipe ().
-Example: (UID_ADSContainer,UID ADSDomain UID_ADSDomain) Remarks Text field for additional explanation.
-Cache information 9 bles in the Designer.
-This data is only required ne information for a table is composed of the behavior.
+Translate the given text using the 5 button.
+Display name (plural) he display name is used, for example, to database search or for error output.
+Translate e 😉 button.
+Display template be represented, for ex reports.
+Translate the s used to specify the form in which objects will ample in the administration tool result list or in given text using the button.
+For more informplate for displaying a list on page 131. ed to enter a display template for many-to- se tables, the viDB.DLL forms the display reign keys.
+Display template (long) Additional display tem object's full name. plate for individual tables containing the Hierarchy path displaying tables hiera For more information, forms on page 148. columns here that should be used as a basis for rchically, for example, on assignment forms. see Hierarchical display of data on assignment Example: displayed on an assign (UID_ADSContainer col (ADSContainer table) is er account (ADSAccount table) is typically iment form below its Active Directory container umn).
+The Active Directory container s, on the other hand, displayed underneath its in (UID_ADSDomain column).
+The path for the entered as follows: Table Hierarchy path ADSAccount UID_ADSContainer,UID_ADSDomain ADSContainer UID_ADSDomain An alternative list for columns can be given objects that do not have values in all foreign key after a pipe ().
+Example: (UID_ADSContainer,UI D_ADSDomain UID_ADSDomain) Remarks Text field for additiona l explanation.
+Cache information 9 ables in the Designer.
+This data is only required he information for a table is composed of the behavior.